JaapHinke/iottum/push-api/index.md

 #### _climate_ sensor data events

-Data events originating from a climate sensor specifically contain:
+Data events *that originate from a climate sensor* contain these specific fields:
 * `temperature`
    a _decimal (with 2 decimal places)_ representing the temperature (in Celsius)
 * `humidity`